vserova/book/pages/ch_config.md

 Note that the project directory, `xcode30_prj`, may be different for your version of Xcode.

+<a name="ch-config.Configuring-with-Xco"></a>

 #### Configuring with Xcode 3.0 or Later

-Once you have [chosen a build scope](#chosen-a-build-scope), you are ready to configure.
+Once you have [chosen a build scope](#ch-config.-Choosing-a-Build-Sco-2), you are ready to configure.

 Each standard project contains a single special target called **CONFIGURE**.
 Building **CONFIGURE** first builds an application called project tree builder (PTB) and then runs that application.
 PTB overwrites the current standard project file with a new project that contains all the other Xcode build targets.
 The new build targets are based on Unix-style makefile templates (`src/.../Makefile.*`) and are specified by predefined lists of projects in `scripts/projects/*.lst` files.

 When **CONFIGURE** is built, a dialog will pop up stating that the project file has been overwritten by an external process (the external process is the PTB).
 Reload the project to ensure that it is loaded correctly.
 Then any or all of the other targets can be built.

 A configuration tool with a Java-based GUI is also available and can be launched by building the **CONFIGURE-DIALOG** target.
-For more information on using the configuration GUI, see the [general section on configuring](#general-section-on-configuring).
+For more information on using the configuration GUI, see the [general section on configuring](#ch-config.Configure-the-Build).

 You may build any of the five standard projects.
 The projects in the `static` directory build libraries and applications using static Toolkit libraries, the other three use dynamic libraries.